Chives

 Garlic chives (A. tuberosum) are a closely related species with flat leaves, white flowers, and a mild garlic flavor.
 They’re a different plant from regular chives - heavier flavor, different growth habit, and more cold-tolerant.
 If you want the classic mild onion flavor, grow A. schoenoprasum.
 If you want garlic flavor in a thin leaf form, A. tuberosum is its own useful crop.

-The purple globe-shaped flowers that bloom in late spring are edible and mild-flavored - useful as a garnish and genuinely attractive.
+The purple globe-shaped flowers of regular chives that bloom in late spring are edible and mild-flavored - useful as a garnish and genuinely attractive.
 Deadhead spent flowers if you don’t want the plant to self-sow aggressively, or let a few go and get volunteers.

 The ROI case